So, you want to grow your marketing agency?

 Cash flow is king in this business.
 You need to manage it carefully.
 Consider requiring a deposit for new projects or moving to a retainer model for ongoing work.
 This helps smooth out the feast-or-famine cycle that plagues many agencies.

 Diversify your client base.
-Relying too heavily on one or two big clients is risky.
+Putting too much trust in one or two large clients is dangerous.
 If they leave, your agency could be in serious trouble.
-Aim for a mix of client sizes and industries to spread your risk.
+Secure a balanced portfolio of clients, representing a mix of both large and small businesses and different industries, to manage risk effectively.

 Now, let’s talk pricing.
 Many agencies undervalue their services, especially when they’re starting out.
 Don’t fall into this trap.
 Research industry rates and price based on the value you provide, not just the time you spend.
 And don’t be afraid to raise your rates as your expertise grows.